quambene/bogrep/README.md

 bogrep ignore <url1> <url2> ...
 ```

-Ignored urls will be added to the file `~/.config/bogrep/.bogrepignore`, which
-can be edited manually as well.

 ## Diff websites

 Fetch difference between cached and fetched website for multiple urls, and display changes: